Athletics at the 1992 Summer Olympics – Men's 110 metres hurdles: Background

 This was the 22nd appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Five finalists from 1988 returned: silver medalist Colin Jackson of Great Britain, fourth-place finisher Vladimir Shishkin of the Soviet Union, sixth-place finisher Tony Jarrett of Great Britain, seventh-place finisher Mark McKoy of Canada, and eighth-place finisher Arthur Blake of the United States.
 For the third straight Games, Greg Foster of the United States was the reigning world champion; for the second straight Games, he did not make the American Olympic team.
-McKoy, the 1982 and 1986 Commonwealth champion, was the favorite, though both the United States and Great Britain teams were strong and deep.
+Jackson (the 1990 European and Commonwealth champion) and McKoy (the 1982 and 1986 Commonwealth champion) were the favorites though both the United States and Great Britain teams were strong and deep.

 Bahrain, Latvia, the Netherlands Antilles, and Sierra Leone each made their first appearance in the event; some former Soviet republics appeared for the only time as the Unified Team.
 The United States made its 21st appearance, most of any nation (having missed only the boycotted 1980 Games).